Rank Bounds in Link Floer Homology and Detection Results

 But $\Kh(T(2,10);\Q)$, is rank one in exactly one $i-j$ grading, a contradiction.

 \item $\widehat{\HFK}(L_2;\Q)\cong\widehat{\HFK}(T(2,5);\Q)$, or $\widehat{\HFK}(L_2;\Q)\cong\widehat{\HFK}(T(2,-5);\Q)$.
 Since $\lk(L_1,L_2)=\pm 5$, there is a summand $\widehat{\HFK}(T(2,\pm5);\Q)\otimes V[\pm\frac{5}{2},a]$ of $\widehat{\HFL}(L;\Q)$, for some $a\in\pm\frac{5}{2}+\Z$.
 The symmetry of $\widehat{\HFL}(L;\Q)$ yields another $10$ generators.
-There can be no additional generators, as this would violate the rank inequality from Dowlin's spectral sequence - $\rank(\widehat{\HFL}(L);\Q)\leq\rank(\Kh(T(2,10);\Q))=20$, where the final equality is obtained from the universal coefficient theorem.
+There can be no additional generators, as this would violate the rank inequality from Dowlin's spectral sequence -- $\rank(\widehat{\HFL}(L);\Q)\leq\rank(\Kh(T(2,10);\Q))=20$, where the final equality is obtained from the universal coefficient theorem.
 Note that in order that each $A_1$ grading have even rank, we must have that $\widehat{\HFL}(L;\Q)$ is supported only in $A_1$ gradings $\pm\frac{1}{2}$.
 However since $L_1$ is unknotted and there is a spectral sequence from $\widehat{\HFL}(L)$ to $\widehat{\HFL}(L_1)\otimes V[\frac{5}{2}]$ there must be generators in $A_1$ grading $\frac{5}{2}$, a contradiction. \end{enumerate} \end{proof}

-We can now proceed to proofs to the Khovanov homology detection results.
+We can now proceed to the proofs of the Khovanov homology detection results.
 We apply Dowlin's spectral sequence and the classification of $E_2$ collapsed chain complexes given in Lemma~\ref{E2collapsed}.
 From here it suffices to prove the following pair of propositions.